-Financial support in the event of a delay in your studies due to special circumstances

-If special circumstances cause a delay in your studies and, as a result, you face problems with your student grants, then you may qualify for financial support.
+Financial support in the event of a delay in your studies due to special circumstances If special circumstances cause a delay in your studies and, as a result, you face problems with your student grants, then you may qualify for financial support.
 These special circumstances are understood to mean, among other things, illness, special family circumstances, a functional disorder, the set-up of your studies or being involved in top-class sports.
 You are to report these circumstances at the Student Affairs Desk within three months.
 It is required in this respect that you consult with your educational advisor - in connection with the planning and, if required, supervision of your studies - and with a student counsellor.
 You are to state the agreements to that end on a report form that can be obtained at the Desk.
 After the academic year, you will receive a registration form with which to record the delay in your studies.
-You are to send it back together with the items of evidence and a statement from the educationaladvisor.
-Afterwards, you will receive an order from the Board of Governors that entitles you to a number of months of financing from the fund.
+You are to send it back together with the items of evidence and a statement from the educational advisor.
+Afterwards, you will recieve an order from the Board of Governors that entitles you to a number of months of financing from the fund.
 You can request these funds as soon as you have spent all of your student grants and have yet to graduate.
 You will then receive a benefit from the graduation fund for this number of months.
-A application form to that end is available at the desk.
+A application form to that end is available at the desk paid out during the administrative year and is no longer dependent of whether or not there is actually a delay in one's studies.
 The regulation Financial Support Students is included in its entirety as an appendix to the student statute (included in the Vademecum).
+You can also call upon the student counsellor for information and advice.